FriendsOfREDAXO/quick_navigation/README.md

 ToDo:
 - new button for Yform
-- new structure Naviation for linkmap
+- new structure Navigation for linkmap
 - media and linkmap buttons as separarted classes